 Captivating future creators in Cleveland

 Polymer chemistry, spectrometry, acid/base reactions and stoichiometry.
-Real-world scientific discovery comes to life in the PPG Labs at the Great Lakes Science Center.
+Real-world scientific discovery comes to life in the PPG Labs at the Great Lakes Science Center - a 2021 National Medal for Museum and Library Service finalist.
 A venue for hands-on, interactive exploration, the labs are home to chemistry-based summer camps, school field trips and more.LEARN MORE

 A science hub in the Netherlands